 - Platform types (UGV and/or approved NDAA-Compliant UAS) with specific models and components identified.
-Attach NDAA compliance tables for all UAS. - NOTE: the DARPA approval process takes several months and should be started as soon as possible - o Number of platforms (teams may field up to 5 at a time) - Weight and size of platforms (maximum of 9kg and 1.5m per UAS) - o Fuel or energy sources and expected continuous runtime - O Details on FAA compliant lighting for nighttime operation - o Names and Part 107 license status of all UAS pilots
+Attach NDAA compliance tables for all UAS. - NOTE: the DARPA approval process takes several months and should be started as soon as possible - O Number of platforms (teams may field up to 5 at a time) - Weight and size of platforms (maximum of 9kg and 1.5m per UAS) - o Fuel or energy sources and expected continuous runtime - o Details on FAA compliant lighting for nighttime operation - This should include the color markers for each system along with that system's name. - o Names and Part 107 license status of all UAS pilots

-Perception
+• Perception

-- What stand-off sensors do you plan to use at Challenge 2; include the make and model (sensors onboard UAS are required to be NDAA 817 compliant)? - What features will the sensors be used to detect? - What is the minimum standoff distance capability (please see DTC Competition Rules for DARPA requirements for standoff distances)? - Autonomy (1 human supervisor per platform type (i.e. UAVs and UGVs) - o High-level software architecture for navigation and search
+- What stand-off sensors do you plan to use at Challenge 2; include the make and model (sensors onboard UAS are required to be NDAA 817 compliant)? - What features will the sensors be used to detect? - O What is the minimum standoff distance capability (please see DTC Competition Rules for DARPA requirements for standoff distances)? - Autonomy (1 human supervisor per platform type (i.e. UAVs and UGVs) - o High-level software architecture for navigation and search - Level of autonomy planned for workshop 2 and Challenge 2 (manual, semi-autonomous, fully autonomous).

-- Level of autonomy planned for workshop 2 and Challenge 2 (manual, semi-autonomous, fully autonomous). - Part 107.35 and part 107.31 waivers you intend to apply for (if any).
+- Part 107.35 and part 107.31 waivers you intend to apply for (if any).
 DARPA has obtained a 107.35 waiver for DTC events for 5 simultaneous UAVs, individual waivers within this scope are not necessary. - Human operator interfaces